changesets/changesets/.changeset/clever-scissors-dream.md

 ---
 "@changesets/config": minor
+"@changesets/cli": minor
 ---

-Add support for config file in CommonJS or ESM
+Add support for config file in CommonJS

-The changesets configuration file can now be in CommonJS (config.cjs) or JSONC (config.jsonc) format, in addition to JSON.
+The changesets configuration file can now be in CommonJS (config.cjs) format in addition to JSON.
 Despite being code, the CJS expected format/type of the config object is the same as the JSON format.

 Benefits to this change include: